bishtanuj/Data-Structure-Using-Python/Main/Programs/Graphs/Depth First Search/README.md

     - Repeat step 2 until the stack becomes empty.

 > _DFS explores as deeply as possible along each branch before backtracking to explore other branches.
 It ensures that all reachable nodes are visited._

+### Illustration
+_Let's understand the working of DFS with a simple example:_
+1. Initially, the stack and visited arrays are empty.